simplificator/ansible-role-caddy/README.md

 * `certificate_file`: You can set this variable if you want to provide the certificate by yourself (Optional).
 The certificate needs permissions `0640`, with root as Owner and Caddy as Group.
 * `certificate_key`: You can set this variable if you want to provide the certificate by yourself (Optional).
 * `domain`: The domain caddy should listen to.
+* `default_response_code`: The code caddy will respond if the route is not defined.
+If not set, Caddy default behavior responds with code `200`.

 Afterwards, you can define a list of `routes` composing of the following values: